Virtual presentations should be considered and crafted with the same level of mindfulness as in-person presentations.

 Tip 3 – Keep it moving

-Virtual presentations face the same challenge as in-person presentations although in the virtual world your audience is far more easily distracted.
-The reality is that whilst your audience are listening to you, at the same time they will probably also be:
+Virtual presentations face many of the same challenge as in-person presentations, although, in the virtual world your audience is far more easily distracted.
+The reality is that whilst your audience are listening to you, at the same time, they will probably also be:

 – Checking their emails

 – Looking at LinkedIn or other social media

 – Browsing other applications and web pages

 – Asking Google, ‘Why are virtual presentations so boring?’.

 If you can relate to the belief that most peoples minds are conditioned to wander 47% of the time, you will keep your virtual presentations moving.